 BHF Professor Mark Hanson is Director of the Developmental Origins of Health and Disease (DOHaD) Division and the Institute for Developmental Sciences at the University of Southampton School of Medicine.

-His research focuses on how the conditions of our development in our mother’s womb influence our risk of diseases in later life, including heart and circulatory disease, type 2 diabetes and obesity.
+His research focuses on how the conditions of our development in our mother’s womb influence our risk of diseases in later life, including heart and circulatory disease, type 2

 As babies we are nourished by our mother’s stores of protein and fat, as well as what she eats in pregnancy.
 Our mother’s body composition and diet has a long-term effect on our health.